1. What is chemotherapy?

 Find out about the side effects of chemotherapy.

-With some types of chemotherapy you may be given your first treatment as an inpatient and stay in hospital overnight
+Unless you’re having chemotherapy as tablets, you’ll normally be given your treatment at hospital as an outpatient or day case, which means you’ll be able to go home on the same day.
+With some types of chemotherapy you may be given your first treatment as an inpatient and will need to stay in hospital overnight.

-Chemotherapy can be given in several ways.
-For breast cancer the drugs are usually given:
+For breast cancer chemotherapy drugs are most commonly given:

 - into a vein (intravenously)

-A skin-tunnelled catheter (commonly called a Hickman or Groshong line) is a fine silicone tube that is put into a large vein through a small cut in your chest wall.
-It can stay in place for several months, which means that you don’t need to have a cannula put into the vein each time you have treatment.
+It can stay in place for several months, which means you don’t need to have a cannula put into the vein each time you’re given the chemotherapy drugs.
 Blood samples can also be taken from the catheter.